• Skip to primary navigation

 Leave it for 5-10 minutes until it is thick.

-• Take a Tablespoon of dough and place it in the bottom of each muffin cup, and press down with a spoon or shot glass.
+• Place a Tablespoon of dough in the bottom of each muffin cup and press down with a spoon or shot glass.

 • Then, fill with the tofu quiche filling